huggingface/blog/fine-tune-vit.md

 Just as transformers-based models have revolutionized NLP, we're now seeing an explosion of papers applying them to all sorts of other domains.
 One of the most revolutionary of these was the Vision Transformer (ViT), which was introduced in [June 2021](https://arxiv.org/abs/2010.11929) by a team of researchers at Google Brain.

 This paper explored how you can tokenize images, just as you would tokenize sentences, so that they can be passed to transformer models for training.
-Its quite a simple concept, really...
+It's quite a simple concept, really...

 1. Split an image into a grid of sub-image patches
 1. Embed each patch with a linear projection